LillianHo5/cse15l-lab-reports/lab-report-4-week-8.md

 ## Snippet 1

-With my current implementation, I feel that a more involved change might need to occur in order to cover all related cases that use inline code with backticks.
+With my current implementation, I feel that a more involved change might need to occur in order to cover all related cases that use inline code with backticks (over 10 lines).
 * For instance, when editing `MarkdownParse.java` to remove the url.com output, an `if` statement should be used to check if the the character before `nextOpenBracket` was a backtick.
 If it was, `currentIndex` would be updated to be `closeParen + 1` in order to skip over it, followed with `continue`.

 Example implementation: